 More and more, buyers looking for residential properties here in Florida are going to be dealing with owners who live in another country.
 It’s pretty commonplace these days.

-So what do you do if you are involved in a real estate deal where the owner of the home or condo is not in Florida, but in another country?
+So what do you do if you are involved in a real estate deal where the owner of the home or condo is not in Florida, but in another country or out-of-town?

-Surely you don’t have to pay for a Florida notary public to fly to Canada or Great Britain or China to insure compliance with the presence requirement?
+Surely you don’t have to pay for a Florida notary public to fly to Canada or Great Britain or China to ensure compliance with the presence requirement?